- Offered as:

-The College of Engineering and Architecture offers a limited number of scholarships to entering freshmen and transfer students in the School of Architecture and Construction Management.
+The College of Engineering and Architecture offers a limited number of scholarships to entering freshmen and transfer students in the School of Design and Construction.
 Once certified into the program, the school offers scholarships to students who are high academic achievers.

 - Department facilities and technology

 Carpenter Hall has been home to WSU’s design and construction programs for over 100 years.
 Today, Carpenter Hall houses the majority of classroom, studio, and administrative office space for the School of Design and Construction (SDC), where students have access to computer labs with state-of-the-art design and construction software, meeting and student lounge spaces, and other vital resources.
 The SDC’s gallery and exhibition space can be found on the ground floor, with an intriguing array of gallery shows running throughout the academic year.

 - Campus organizations and activities

 The Associated Students of Construction Management (ASCM) is the umbrella organization for all of the student groups within the program and provides a link with professional associations including the Associated General Contractors of America (AGC), the Design Build Institute of America (DBIA), and the Mechanical Contractors Association of America (MCAA).

 Students, working in teams, engage in regional and national competitions, sponsored career fairs, and enjoy social activities.
 The program also has a chapter of Sigma Lambda Chi which is the construction honorary society for high achieving students.